 Your business credit profile is one part of your business that you cannot afford to be careless with.
 Even the slightest neglect can come harm you down the line.
 Some of the things most entrepreneurs are guilty of doing that can harm their credit score are:

-- Confusing personal credit with business credit: Your personal credit loans and liabilities should be separate from the credit you have for your business.
+- Confusing personal credit with business credit: Your personal credit funding and liabilities should be separate from the credit you have for your business.
 A proper distinction should be set between the two so that you don’t end up misusing funds arranged for your business.

 These errors, and many others made by entrepreneurs, can damage the credit rating of a small business.
 Small businesses and startups are already on shaky grounds, which is why the slightest error in judgment can lead them into further chaos and uncertainties.